universalmind303/greenfield/README.md

 #### If you're having trouble:

 1. **Location:** Before running `npm install` on the server, make sure that you go to the working directory. e.g. if the server file lives at `/var/grocerybag/server/server.js`, go to `/var/grocerybag/` in the terminal.
-2. **Process Manager:** Make sure that PM2 is install globally.
+2. **Process Manager:** Make sure that PM2 is installed globally.
 If not, run:

     ```sh
     npm install pm2 -g